scicomm-IISER/scicomm-IISER.github.io/_posts/Issue2/2025-02-25-Quantum-Conundrum.md

 But why is Shor's algorithm so influential in this regard?

-{% include article-image.html image="/assets/images/articles/quantumConundrum/fig3.png" caption="**Fig 3.** A comparison between classical bits and quantum bits (qubits).
+{% include figure.html image="fig3.png" caption="A comparison between classical bits and quantum bits (qubits).
 Classical bits exist in definite states (0 or 1), while qubits can exist in a superposition of both states, represented on the Bloch sphere as ∣ψ⟩=α∣0⟩+β∣1⟩ where α and β are complex probability amplitudes." width=500 %}

 ## Why Shor’s Algorithm is a Game-Changer?
 As already mentioned, the best classical algorithms for factoring, such as the General Number Field Sieve, have a sub-exponential time complexity.
 In contrast, Shor’s algorithm has a polynomial time complexity of \\(O((\log N)^3)\\), making it exponentially faster.
 This efficiency renders RSA insecure against quantum computers capable of running Shor’s algorithm.